 Overview

-This article explains how to assign a maturity level to a subcategory in Hyver when working with the NIST CSF 2.0 framework.
-You'll learn how to recognize system-calculated scores, manually set a maturity level, and explore how linked findings, technologies, and processes contribute to the assessment.
+This article explains how to assign a maturity level to a subcategory in the Cye Exposure Management Platform when working with the NIST CSF 2.0 framework.
+This article covers system-calculated scores, manual maturity levels, and how linked findings, technologies, and processes contribute to the assessment.

 How to Rate a Subcategory